AdobeDocs/journey-optimizer.nl-NL/help/using/rn/e-release-notes.md

 * When simulating an email content, a new option enables you to check how your content performs against inboxes spam filtering.
 This feature is currently proposed to a set of customers only (Limited Availability), and available for the Email channel.-->

-**Waarschuwing**

-* Wanneer er een fout optreedt in een van uw campagnes, verschijnt er nu een waarschuwingspictogram in de lijst met campagnes naast de status van de campagne.

 **Campagnes**

 * U kunt nu een live eenmalige campagne stoppen, wijzigingen aanbrengen en deze hervatten.
 Deze verbetering is beschikbaar in Beta.
+* Wanneer er een fout optreedt in een van uw campagnes, verschijnt er nu een waarschuwingspictogram in de lijst met campagnes naast de status van de campagne.

 **Journeys**